Nadal off Triple Crown trail after injury at Santa Anita

 Nadal is named for Spanish tennis star Rafael Nadal, who has endured numerous injuries during his stellar career.

-The colt was undefeated in four career starts and earned $1,053,000.
+The colt is undefeated in four career starts with earnings of $1,053,000.
 He won a division of the Arkansas Derby on May 2 and the Rebel Stakes on March 14, both at Oaklawn.
-In February, he won the San Vicente after winning his racing debut in January at Santa Anita.
+In February, he won the San Vicente after winning his racing debut in January, also at Santa Anita.
+He has 150 points to top the Kentucky Derby leaderboard, which determines the 20-horse field for the race.

+Nadal was purchased for $700,000 and races for a partnership led by George Bolton.

+The news was another blow to Baffert in what has been a difficult week for the two-time Triple Crown-winning trainer.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports